 1. Promote and distribute the INVEST YOURSELF: A Guide to Action volunteer catalogue through your networks and in your community.

-communications and mailings of these publications to members.
+as phone communications and mailings of these publications to members.
 Dues are voluntary – no individual or organization is denied membership if they are unable to contribute dues.
-Those who have
+Those who

 3. Share experience, knowledge and expertise that will be helpful to other organizations pursuing similar goals through submissions to the quarterly newsletter Items or in specially organized CVSA membership forums and workshops.